What is Urinary Incontinence?

 Fortunately, incontinence can be treated.
-Through the use of Platelet Rich Plasma (PRP) women have been successfully treated for urinary incontinence.
-Administered through the O-Shot®, PRP triggers the release of growth and healing factors that stimulate the tissue to rejuvenate.
+We offer two treatment options for incontinence.
+The first is through the use of Platelet Rich Plasma (PRP) women have been successfully treated for urinary incontinence.
+Administered through the O-Shot ®, PRP triggers the release of growth and healing factors that stimulate the tissue to rejuvenate.

 Relief is typically experienced within 1-2 weeks following the O-Shot ®, and improvement continues over several weeks.
 Many patients have even had success resulting in reduced or eliminated need for medications used for treatment for urinary incontinence.
 Some have reported that they have completely stopped leaking urine after the O-Shot ®.